About Glyn Holton

 I am many things, but I am first a scientist.
-At what is today called Arcadia University, I double-majored in chemistry and mathematics with a minor in physics.
+At Arcadia University, I double-majored in chemistry and mathematics with a minor in physics.
 I graduated at the top of my class.

 Except for an internship at Lehigh University, I never worked as a physical scientist, but the scientific method infuses my thinking.

-I earned a masters degree in mathematics from Temple University.
-Yes, I am a Philadelphia boy.
+I earned a masters in mathematics from Temple University.
+Yes, I’m a Philadelphia boy.

 I thought about earning a Ph.D. and becoming an academic, but I was drawn to the practical world of business.
 It was 1989, and the rise of Wall Street “quants” was a few years off.
 So I started taking actuarial exams and accepted an entry-level actuarial position with MetLife.
 My first job out of school had me immersed in risk.

 I advanced rapidly but soon left to work in investment management at Fidelity Investments.
 I never returned to the insurance industry, but the actuarial perspective on risk is something I have retained.

 I remember as a vice president at Fidelity Investments—I worked on the institutional side—attending an insurance conference.
 During a cocktail hour, I introduced myself to an executive.
 We shook hands and chatted.
 When I mentioned I was an actuary, the conversation changed.
 He smiled warmly and said “Oh, let me shake your hand again.”

 I was still an actuary, but I was also becoming a finance professional, immersed in the perspective of risk offered by Markowitz, Fama and Merton.

 The fact that I have worked with risk in many contexts is one of my strengths.